ROKU’s price-to-cash ratio: How it affects the stock’s valuation.

 Sponsored

-As well, it is important to consider ROKU stock ratios such as price-to-sales, which is currently 2.75.ROKU’s price to book ratio for the most recent quarter was 3.46, resulting in an 5.30 price to cash per share for the period.
+As well, it is important to consider ROKU stock ratios such as price-to-sales, which is currently 2.98.ROKU’s price to book ratio for the most recent quarter was 3.74, resulting in an 5.72 price to cash per share for the period.

 How does Roku Inc. (ROKU) stock rate among analysts?
 Buy, sell, or hold?